Popular Car Features You’ll Never See Again

 Government regulations on headlight design were relaxed in the ’90s, and technology advanced to allow smaller bulbs.
 Safety has claimed the pop-up headlamp as well—those protruding lamps can be very dangerous to pedestrians and bicyclists.

-Find out the best ways to get rid of an old car.
+Here are the best ways to get rid of an old car.

 A few very expensive luxury cars may still have chrome stand-up hood ornaments, but safety regulations have dictated many changes since these protruding symbols can cause additional injury to pedestrians or cyclists.
 Some cars still equipped with the ornaments have an automatic retracting mechanism that pulls the ornament back under the hood at the first sense of impact.